google/cpu_features/README.md

 }
 ```

-### Caching for faster evaluation of complex checks.
+### Caching for faster evaluation of complex checks

-Features are bit packed and some compilers generate poor code when combining
+If you wish, you can read all the features at once into a global variable, and
-them.
-A simple solution is to read them once and store the result in a global
+then query for the specific features you care about.
+Below, we store all the ARM
-variable.
+features and then check whether AES and NEON are supported.

 ```c
 #include "cpuinfo_arm.h"